Cluster Naming Convention

 Why naming matters

 At ten clusters, naming feels like a non-issue.
-At fifty, ad-hoc names like cluster-prod-2 and main-east become a productivity tax.
-Engineers grep, lookup, and second-guess constantly.
+At fifty, ad-hoc names like cluster-prod-2 and main-east become a productivity tax because engineers grep, lookup, and second-guess constantly.
+Naming encodes context (environment, region, purpose, ownership at a glance) and consistency aids automation (CI scripts that target prod-* match exactly the prod clusters).

 The pattern